silvanatrabalon/learning/public/guides/javascript-en.md

 sessionStorage.setItem('tabId', Math.random().toString(36));
 ```

-**Use Cases:** Multi-step forms, temporary data, tab-specific state, navigation state, temporary user input.
+**Description:** Multi-step forms, temporary data, tab-specific state, navigation state, temporary user input.
 ## Cookies
-**Description:** Small pieces of data stored by the browser and sent with every HTTP request to the same domain.
+**Description:** Cookies are small pieces of data stored by the browser and sent to the server with each HTTP request to the same domain.

 **Example:**
 ```javascript